HQInterview/BI-developer/README.md

 We expect you'll submit (1) and (3) to new separate public git repositories (i.e. GitHub) - more info below.

+Please use `Readme.md` file in each repository to give us more info re. how did you approach the problem, why did you chose the solution you implemented etc.

 ### 1. Data warehouse & ETL

 You can find these 3 tables in CSV files on AWS S3 (data storage):